 Amazon knows that you care how information about you is used, and we appreciate your trust that we will do so carefully and sensibly.
 Here are answers to common privacy questions about Alexa and Echo devices.

 Yes.
-You can review voice recordings associated with your account and delete those voice recordings one by one, by date range, by Alexa-enabled device, or all at once by visiting Settings > Alexa Privacy in the Alexa app or at http://www.bopsource.com/alexaprivacysettings.
-From either page, you can also choose to have your voice recordings older than 3 or 18 months deleted automatically.
-And you can delete all the voice recordings associated with your account all at once for each of your Alexa-enabled devices and apps by visiting Manage Your Content and Devices.
+You can review voice recordings associated with your account and delete those voice recordings one by one, by date range, by Alexa-enabled device, or all at once by visiting Settings > Alexa Privacy in the Alexa app or http://www.bopsource.com/alexaprivacysettings.
+From either page, you can also choose to have your voice recordings older than 3 or 18 months deleted automatically, or you can choose to not save any voice recordings.
+If you choose not to save any voice recordings, we will automatically delete your voice recordings after we process your requests and automatically delete all of the voice recordings currently in your Voice History as well.
+And you can delete all those voice recordings associated with your account all at once for each of your Alexa-enabled devices and apps by visiting Manage Your Content and Devices.

 Alexa is designed to get smarter every day.
 For example, we use your requests to Alexa to train our speech recognition and natural language understanding systems using machine learning.
 Training Alexa with real world requests from a diverse range of customers is necessary for Alexa to respond properly to the variation in our customers’ speech patterns, dialects, accents, and vocabulary and the acoustic environments where customers use Alexa.
 This training relies in part on supervised machine learning, an industry-standard practice where humans review an extremely small sample of requests to help Alexa understand the correct interpretation of a request and provide the appropriate response in the future.
 For example, a human reviewing a customer’s request for the weather in Austin can identify that Alexa misinterpreted it as a request for the weather in Boston.
 Our supervised learning process includes multiple safeguards to protect customer privacy.
 You can manage the use of your voice recordings to improve our services and develop new features by visiting Settings > Alexa Privacy > Manage Your Alexa Data in the Alexa app.